Q: How many transfers does Dickinson admit?

 A: Dickinson's long-standing test-optional policy provides you with a choice regarding the submission of standardized test scores.
 At Dickinson, submitting SAT1 or ACT scores is optional for admission.
 This policy was designed for students who have demonstrated academic excellence in the classroom and who do not believe their standardized test scores accurately reflect their abilities.
 If you choose not to submit test scores, you must indicate so on the Dickinson members page of the Common Application.
 Test score submission is required for international students applying for admission.

-Q: Will I know of Dickinson's decision?
+Q: When will I know of Dickinson's decision?

-A: Decision letters are mailed approximately four to six weeks after the application deadline.
+A: Decision letters are released approximately four to six weeks after the application deadline.
 For spring admission this is early to mid-December.
 For fall admission this is mid-May.
 The financial-aid award is enclosed with the letter of admission.
 You will generally have two to three weeks to accept our admission offer.
 A $500 nonrefundable deposit is required to hold your place.

 Q: Is financial aid available to transfer students?